2KAbhishek/tmux2k/README.md

 set -g @tmux2k-[plugin-name]-colors "[background] [foreground]" set -g @tmux2k-cpu-colors "red black" # set cpu plugin bg to red, fg to black
 ```

-#### 🪆 Add New Plugins

-To add a new plugin:

-- Copy `plugin/custom.sh` and rename it to match your plugin name.
-- Update the new plugin script to `echo` the expected output.
-- Add color declaration for your plugin name into the `plugin_colors` array

-> The plugin name and script file name must match e.g: plugin named `foo` should have a file called `scripts/foo.sh`

 ## 🏗️ What's Next